swagger-model-validator/swagger-model-validator/readme.md

 RegEx Pattern support was added (Thanks @julianpellasrice)

 ## Node Versions
-This package is only compatible with Node 0.10, 0.12 and IO.JS up to verion 3.0.10.
+This package is only compatible with Node 0.10, 0.12 and IO.JS up to version 3.0.10.

 From version 3.0.11 it is not compatible with those versions of node (or with IO.JS).